karen-elisha/newsletter/README.md

 # Newsletter
+***
-This is my very first webpage created using the basics of HTML and CSS!
+This is my very first webpage created using the basics of HTML and CSS 😃!

-This is just the basic layout, will be making it more functional as I learn advanced CSS and Javascript.
+This is just the basic layout, will be making it more functional as I learn advanced CSS and Javascript👍

+My wepage is at https://newssletterr.netlify.app/